George Cukor: Later Hollywood career

 Over the next 10 years, Cukor directed a handful of films with varying success.
 Les Girls (1957) won the Golden Globe Award for Best Motion Picture – Musical or Comedy, and Wild Is the Wind (also 1957) earned Oscar nominations for Anna Magnani and Anthony Quinn, but neither Heller in Pink Tights nor Let's Make Love (both 1960) were box-office hits.
 Another project during this period was the ill-fated Something's Got to Give, an updated remake of the comedy My Favorite Wife (1940).
 Cukor liked leading lady Marilyn Monroe but found it difficult to deal with her erratic work habits, frequent absences from the set, and the constant presence of Monroe's acting coach Paula Strasberg.
 It was reported at the time that after 32 days of shooting, the director had only 7½ minutes of usable film.
-Footage would be discovered in the 1990's that showed at least 37 minutes of total footage had survived.
+Footage would be discovered in the 1990s that showed at least 37 minutes of total footage had survived.
 Then Monroe travelled to New York to appear at a birthday celebration for President John F. Kennedy at Madison Square Garden, where she serenaded Kennedy.
 Studio documents released after Monroe's death confirmed that her appearance at the political fundraising event was approved by Fox executives.
 The production came to a halt when Cukor had filmed every scene not involving Monroe and the actress remained unavailable.
 20th Century Fox executive Peter Levathes fired her and hired Lee Remick to replace her, prompting co-star Dean Martin to quit because his contract guaranteed he would be playing opposite Monroe.
-It was also reported at the time, that with the production already $2 million over budget and everyone back at the starting gate, the studio pulled the plug on the project.
+It was also reported at the time that with the production already $2 million over budget and everyone back at the starting gate, the studio pulled the plug on the project.
 However, Monroe successfully renegotiated her contract from $100,000 to $500,000 with a bonus should the film be completed on time.
 Cukor was to be replaced by Jean Negulesco.
 There was limited press at the time about the project restarting and even less on Cukor being replaced.
-When Monroe was found dead in her home in the beginning of August, Cukor would give a high profile interview discussing Monroe's many reported problems.
+When Monroe was found dead in her home in the beginning of August, Cukor would give a high-profile interview discussing Monroe's many reported problems.

 Two years later, Cukor achieved one of his greatest successes with My Fair Lady (1964).
 Throughout filming, there were mounting tensions between the director and designer Cecil Beaton; Cukor was thrilled with leading lady Audrey Hepburn, but the crew was less enchanted with her diva-like demands.
-Although several reviews were critical of the film – Pauline Kael said it "staggers along" and Stanley Kauffmann thought Cukor's direction was like "a rich gravy poured over everything, not remotely as delicately rich as in the Asquith-Howard 1937 [sic] Pygmalion" — the film was a box-office hit which won him the Academy Award for Best Director, the Golden Globe Award for Best Director, and the Directors Guild of America Award after having been nominated for each several times.
+Although several reviews were critical of the film – Pauline Kael said it "staggers along" and Stanley Kauffmann thought Cukor's direction was like "a rich gravy poured over everything, not remotely as delicately rich as in the Asquith–Howard 1937 [sic] Pygmalion"— the film was a box-office hit which won him the Academy Award for Best Director, the Golden Globe Award for Best Director, and the Directors Guild of America Award after having been nominated for each several times.